Mametaro-discord/discord-slash-commands-v12/docs/interaction_reply.md

 **return**: Reply

 ## editing reply
-If you set the second argument to true(boolean), or set the property 'flags' of options to 64(number),
+If you set the second argument to true(boolean), or set the property "flags" of options to 64(number),
 the reply will be ephemeral.
 ```js
 interaction.reply.edit(content, MessageOptions);